-Career in Epidemiology Course in India: Courses, Admission, Eligibility, Colleges, Scope, Job and Salary
+Career in Epidemiology Course in India: Courses, Admission, Eligibility, Colleges, Job, Salary etc.

 Career in Epidemiology Course in India: Epidemiology is the biology of public health, and the one who practices Epidemiology is known as an Epidemiologist.
 Unlike a pathologist or any such doctor concerned about an individual patient, an Epidemiologist is concerned about the health condition of a community or a group of people.
-In this article, we will try to give you an inside review of the Career in Epidemiology in India and different Epidemiologist jobs available after doing Epidemiology courses.
+In this article, we will try to give you an insight into the Career in Epidemiology in India and the different Epidemiologist jobs available after doing Epidemiology courses.

 A clinician or a doctor focuses on treating the disease and is less concerned with other factors.
-While an Epidemiologist gives more attention to the causes behind a disease, researchers gather data about the nature of the disease and the people who got affected by it and eventually come up with a solution to prevent the disease from happening in future.
-If you are more interested in having a clear idea about what is Epidemiology and what Epidemiologist does, continue reading this article.
+But on the other hand, an epidemiologist looks more at the causes of a disease.
+They collect data about the disease and the people affected by it.
+Then, they work on finding ways to prevent the disease in the future.
+If you want to learn more about epidemiology and what an epidemiologist does, keep reading this article.

 What is Epidemiology?

-Epidemiology is a branch of public health that studies the patterns, causes, and effects of health and disease conditions in specific populations.
-Epidemiology itself means a study of the public, Epi means on or upon, demos means people or public, and logos means study.
-It is considered a research activity involving applying probability and statistics.
+Epidemiology is a branch of public health that examines the patterns, causes, and effects of health and disease conditions in specific groups of people.
+The word “epidemiology” comes from three parts: “Epi” means on or upon, “demos” means people or public, and “logos” means study.
+It involves research and the use of probability and statistics.

 What is it like to be an Epidemiologist?

-Even though it is a branch of medical science, it has more similarities to a profession involving investigation.
-Those in this profession define themselves as sort of detective as it involves lots of research, and finally, one has to come up with a solution.
-Being an Epidemiologist, one travels a lot and interacts with professionals from other fields.
+Although epidemiology is a branch of medical science, it is very similar to a profession that involves investigation.
+Epidemiologists often see themselves as detectives because their work involves a lot of research and finding solutions.
+An Epidemiologist has to travel a lot and interact with professionals from other fields.
 An old saying is that an Epidemiologist should have a clear mind and dirty hands.
 It is completely wrong to define the career of an Epidemiologist as boring since a day in the life of an Epidemiologist means endless projects.

 To work as an Epidemiologist or to make a career in Epidemiology, one can earn a degree in the following Epidemiology courses.